timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

             bugs.directory = "C:/Users/ucbttne/Documents/WinBUGS14/")
 ```

 You will see that the estimate of the slope parameter from this model falls somewhere between the estimate we obtained before and the mean of the prior probability distribution we used.
-The influence of the priors would be greater if the likelihood profile were shallower, for example of the dataset being used were smaller.

 ```R
 model3$summary